-At the TDSB, the Early French Immersion program begins in Senior Kindergarten.
-This is an opportunity for all children to learn a second or third new language.
-Application to this program is made the year your child is in Junior Kindergarten.
-Your child's school will provide you with further information about the online registration process.
-Complete information about the French Immersion program, application procedures and important deadlines can be found at www.tdsb.on.ca/french.
+At the TDSB, the Early French Immersion program begins in Junior Kindergarten.
+This is an opportunity for all children to learn an additional language.

+The application process for Early French Immersion takes place in November.
+Complete information about the French Immersion program, application procedures and important deadlines can be found at www.tdsb.on.ca/french and specifically at Early

+French Immersion.